edwardWang95/EGameEngine/README.md

 []Sprite hitbox emulator on my website
 []Custom hitbox creation
 []Further enhanced collision to handle angled hitbox collision
+[]CODE UPDATE: change variables for certain classes that have extended classes to have protected variables instead of
+private to redunce redundancy of getting certain variables.

 Version 3.0
 []Ads